Restream/redmine_undev_git/Readme_en.md

 If there are several hooks applicable to a commit, only the hook with the highest priority will be run.

-Hooks applied to all branches have a lower priority than hooks with branch names specified explicitly.
+Hooks that are applied to all branches have a lower priority than hooks with branch names specified explicitly.

 ### Logging

-All changes in a ticked are recorded in its log.
+All changes of an issue are recorded in its history log.
 If no changes have been made, the log will have no entries.

 ### Examples